 Liz Alton at Twitter Business suggests creating how-to videos.
 “If your products involve more than basic assembly or have capabilities the average user might miss, how-to videos can be an effective way to introduce them to the possibilities,” she says.

-Even seemingly simple products can inspire amazing videos.
+Even seemingly simple products can inspire amazing videos – and if you learn how to make shoppable video, you could create great content that convinces visitors to get on board with your product or service.
 You could film your chef making cupcakes.
 You could highlight how your coffee beans are roasted.
 You could showcase how wax becomes a candle.
-Any manufacturing process could be transformed into an effective video or detailed social post.
+Any manufacturing process could be transformed into an effective video or detailed social post .

 Express Your Brand’s Personality